sobjornstad/tabularium/docs/manual.md

 # Adding and editing sources and volumes

-So far we’ve been largely ignoring sources and volumes, but you can’t actually add any entries until you have at least one source, and for multi-volume sources, at least one volume.
+So far we’ve been largely ignoring sources and volumes, but you can’t actually add any entries until you have at least one source, and, for multi-volume sources, at least one volume.

 ## Creating (or editing) sources